Academic Authors: Muskan Panjwani, Alina Yakunina

 56 hr 2 days 9 hr

-The shuttle bus sets off on its route at 15:40.
-It takes 2 h 20 min for it to reach its destination, it stops for 30 minutes and comes back to where it started from in 1 h 50 min.
+A shuttle bus sets off on its route at 15:40.
+It takes 2 h 20 min for it to reach its destination.
+It stops for 30 minutes and comes back to where it started from in 1 h 50 min.
 What time does the bus arrive at the starting point?

 Answer: hr min